 Men’s all-consuming fascination and self-absorbed obsession with sex, means that few women waste their time trying to explain to a man how they feel about sex.
 But women do try to talk to men about issues in the wider relationship that women care about.
 Women assume that men have similar emotional needs to women.
 Sadly men rarely relate to these aspects of relationships because their sexual needs swamp all other concerns.

 Men often think that if they earn more money than a woman and say ‘I love you’ occasionally, a woman should be happy.
 A man thinks that sex solves everything.
 He doesn’t accept that women look for emotional not sexual rewards.
 Men’s needs are more obvious but also men are more focused on getting what they want.
 A man seeks a relationship with a woman primarily to obtain a sexual outlet.
 So he assumes that sex is a given and that a woman has similar needs to his own.
-He is unwilling to negotiate and feels she is ‘nagging’ him unreasonably by asking him to change his behaviour.
+He is unwilling to negotiate and feels she is nagging him unreasonably when she asks him to change his behaviour.

 Women’s bodies are relatively inert, so they have no experience similar to the male erection.
 The first time a woman encounters an erect penis is when she is a virgin.
 A woman comes to accept that once a man has an erection he also has an urgent desire for intercourse that she is expected to satisfy.

 Resentments build up over time.
 Men resent women not being more amenable to intercourse and not more tuned into the eroticism of sexual activity.
 Women resent men for expecting intercourse without any appreciation that a woman is not aroused by sex.
-Naturally there are also men with low sex drives and a woman can feel neglected or unloved.
+Naturally there are also men with low sex drives, which may cause a woman to feel unappreciated.

 Studies have shown anywhere from 55% – 80% (If not more) of women fake orgasms.
 Yet ask any man on the street and they think they are handing out orgasms like a bag of peanuts on an airplane.
 That math is not adding up people!
 (Stephan Labossiere 2012)